 “Don’t worry – Every couple fights.”
-True, however what we don’t realize is that not every couple fights the same way.
-According to Dr. John Gottman, relationship researcher and couples therapist, all couples have conflicts.
-The difference between happy couples and unhappy couples is the way in which conflict is handled.
+True, however, what we don’t realize is that not every couple fights the same way.
+According to Dr. John Gottman, relationship researcher, and couples therapist, all couples have conflicts.
+The difference between happy couples and unhappy couples is how conflict is handled.
 Properly handling conflict begins with cultivating a culture of love and admiration in your relationship.
 Reminding ourselves of the abundance of positive qualities present in our partners is the first step in managing conflict.
 We need to remember that one of the foundational aspects of a happy couple’s relationship is knowing how and when to call for a timeout.

 Most of us have heard the old saying about how the truth comes out in anger.
 What most of us don’t realize is the reason why this is a false belief.
 Neuroscience proves intense conflicts can send our brains into a “fight, fight or freeze” state in which the only thing our brains are doing is keeping us alive.
 We stop using the executive control center of the brain and all our awareness shifts to the primitive, survive at all costs, part of our brain.
 When our survival brain is in control emotionally crushing words follow.
-How many times have we each said something in anger that we deeply regret.
-How many of us have seen the devastated look on a loved one’s face?
-How many times have we been the devastated one.
-Taking a time-out in the midst of a heated argument demonstrates that you acknowledge the potentially heartbreaking effect your angry words can have on your partner.
+How many times have we each said something in anger that we deeply regret?
+How many of us have seen the devastating look on a loved one’s face?
+How many times have we been the devastated ones?
+Taking a time-out amid a heated argument demonstrates that you acknowledge the potentially heartbreaking effect your angry words can have on your partner.

 One of the most effective and compassionate tools couples can use in times of conflict is the “Time-Out.”
 Recognizing arguments can become overheated and having a plan ahead of time helps stop damaging fights before they get started.
 Remember, you are not a parent, you are a partner.
 Call the time-out for yourself.
 Do Not Attempt to put your partner in time-out!